-The big difference here is that in a lot of cases, the digital recorders we use only have the one microphone.
-Binaural recording is uses 2 microphones which gives you 3D stereo sound.
-3D sound is really big thing in the moment, especially for Virtual Reality experiences so it should be of no surprise that this tech has made it's way into the paranormal world.
+The big difference here is that in a lot of cases, the digital recorders we use only have one microphone.
+Binaural recording uses 2 microphones which gives you 3D stereo sound.
+3D sound is a really big thing at the moment, especially for Virtual Reality experiences so it should be of no surprise that this tech has made its way into the paranormal world.
 A lot of people argue that they hear things differently to how it is recorded or may even hear things that are not picked up by a recorder.
 Even though it records in the same way that we hear, the sound is amplified so there is potential to pick up things we did not hear.
 It is really just a different method of recording to hopefully capture something.

 360 degree is similar to ambisonic recording but is a little different.
 While both record with 4 channels, Ambisonic recording can be compared to surround sound but instead of just recording everything around you like 360 does, it also records everything above and below as well.
 It is described as a full spatial sphere that covers everything around you.
 This again will not be for everyone because you will pick up every single sound.
 If you are going to review audio afterward, it could be very difficult to separate something obscure from something natural.
-For live listening or burst sessions you can review on the spot however, it could be useful.
+For live listening or burst sessions, you can review on the spot however, it could be useful.

-The Zoom H3-VR recorder is one such device people are getting onto that can be used to record in all 3 environments, however it will set you back a few hundred dollars.
+The Zoom H3-VR recorder is one such device people are getting onto that can be used to record in all 3 environments, however, it will set you back a few hundred dollars.